FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 dotnet new webapp -o SetupDotnet && cd SetupDotnet
 ```

 To see the results, you should publish this application and run it.
 There are [multiple ways of deploying an application](https://docs.microsoft.com/en-us/dotnet/core/deploying/), but publishing ensures your deployment process is repeatable.
 You can use the [RID catalog](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog) to build different versions of this application for different platforms.
-Here’s the command to publish a standalone executable you could deploy behind a proxy like Nginx:
+Here's the command to publish a standalone executable you could deploy behind a proxy like Nginx:

 ```shell
 dotnet publish -r osx-x64